yegor256/xdsd/_drafts/no-obligations-principle.md

  * "The task is not yet ready, I was doing something else"
  * "May I take a day off tomorrow because of my birthday?"
  * "May I skip the unit test because I don't know how to fix it?"
- * "I don't know why this doesn't work, maybe someone can help me?"
+ * "I don't know how to do it, maybe someone can help me?"
  * "I tried, but this doesn't work, what can I do?"
  * "This installation takes all my time, I can't finish the task"